xaviergonz/mobx-node/README.md

 const fullName = myName.fullName
 ```

-you can now use this for bound auto-generated observables:
+you can now use this for the observable objects:

 ```ts
 type Name = { firstName: string, lastName: string }